EliLillyCo/pytest-wdl/README.md

     * contents: Optional; the contents of the file, specified as a string.
     * type: The file type.
 This is optional and only needs to be provided for certain types of files that are handled specially for the sake of comparison.
     * allowed_diff_lines: optional and only used for outputs comparison.
+* test_data_ng: This fixture is the same, but provides an additional option for specifying data files within the tests directory, via the [pytest-datadir-ng](https://pypi.org/project/pytest-datadir-ng/) fixture.
 * cromwell_harness: Provides a CromwellHarness object that runs a WDL workflow using Cromwell with given inputs, parses out the results, and compares them against expected values.
 The `run_workflow` method has the following parameters:
     * wdl_script: The WDL script to execute.
 The path should be relative to the project root.
     * workflow_name: The name of the workflow in the WDL script.